Sharvenium/ghost-site-ARCHIVE/now/index.md

 class: page-template
 subclass: 'post page'
 ---
-Exams Soon. 📝
+- Exams Soon. 📝
-Reading and listening to Books. 📚🎧
+- Reading and listening to Books. 📚🎧
-Speaking about stuff I learnt from books. 🗣
+- Speaking about stuff I learnt from books. 🗣
-Exercising Almost Daily. 💪
+- Exercising Almost Daily. 💪
-Reflecting on Poor Sleeping Habits by reading Why We Sleep by Matthew Walked on Speechify. 🥱 Writing over at getspeechify.com/blog too. 🤩
+- Reflecting on Poor Sleeping Habits by reading Why We Sleep by Matthew Walked on Speechify. 🥱
+- Writing over at getspeechify.com/blog too. 🤩
-:)
+- :)

+### Future
-Hope to get back into web dev, design and iOS dev soon. 👨🏾‍💻
+- Hope to get back into web dev, design and iOS dev soon. 👨🏾‍💻

 **Last Updated 24th August**